 Costa Vicentina

-Europe's last great wild Atlantic coastline — part of a protected natural park in the south-west corner.
+Europe's last great wild Atlantic coastline — part of a protected natural park in the south-west.
 Deserted sandy coves, towering cliffs, and some of the best surf breaks in Europe.
 Avoid July and August.

 Atlantic surf, cork oak plains & the van-life eldorado of Western Europe